Posted on Thursday, March 06, 2014

 HWS Trustee Bill Whitaker '73, L.H.D.
 '97, an Emmy award-winning veteran of CBS News, has been named a correspondent for the network's acclaimed newsmagazine television program, "60 Minutes."
 He will begin appearing on the program in the fall.

 "Bill Whitaker is one of the great veterans of CBS News.
-He has had a distinguished career covering just about every kind of story all over the world," said Jeff Fager, the executive producer of 60 Minutes and the chairman of CBS News, in an announcement on the CBS News website.
+He has had a distinguished career covering just about every kind of story all over the world," said Jeff Fager, the executive producer of "60 Minutes" and chair of CBS News.
 "Bill is a natural fit at 60 Minutes and it's exciting that he has agreed to join us."

 Whitaker, of Los Angeles, Calif., is a graduate of Hobart College and a member of the Hobart and William Smith Colleges Board of Trustees.
 He has had a successful career in television journalism since his graduation.
 Since 1984, he has covered many of the major breaking news events and issues of the day, including the pro-democracy uprising in Tienanmen Square in Beijing, the Persian Gulf War, the Unabomber case, the O.J.
 Simpson murder and civil trials, the Columbine school shootings, and the presidential campaign of George W. Bush.
 Whitaker also has covered many of the recent history-making events such as Nelson Mandela's memorial services, the 2011 earthquake and tsunami in Japan, Hurricane Katrina, the earthquake in Haiti and immigration issues on the United States-Mexico border.